unit logo

 • Understanding the importance of internal controls

-Once you have completed Financial Basics at the University of Florida, you may register for any of the sessions listed below.
 These activities are common tasks that most fiscal staff are exposed to at the University.
 Scenarios presented in these exercises are intended to prepare fiscal staff to perform processes on their own with a level of comfortability.
 Appropriate core office staff will lead sessions to ensure all questions and concerns are addressed and to guide participants through each scenario.

 Topic Sessions

-General Accounting (CFO115)
+General Accounting and Financial Reporting (CFO115)

 Presented by Beth Groff